teapython/OpenCV/README.md

 ![](/data/images/face_with_landmarks.jpg)

-### Fill the upper and lower lips with lipstick color
+There are 68 landmarks on a face, but for applying lipstick we only care about the lip points (48 to 67).
+Now fill the upper and lower lips with lipstick color you like.

 ```
 # Make a copy of the original image
 imLipStick = imDlib.copy()
 # Get lip points from the 68 landmarks
 lipPoints = points[48:68]
 # Fill lip with red color.
-You can use any lipstick color you like.
 cv2.fillPoly(imLipStick, [np.array(lipPoints)], (255, 0, 0))
-plt.figure(figsize=(20,20))
-plt.imshow(imLipStick)
 ```

-You can see the image applied with lipstick by fillPoly function looks not very natural.
-To fix this, a blurred mask is created for alpha blending.
+You can see the applied lipstick using fillPoly function has rough and sharp edges.
+To get a more natural looking, a heavily blurred lip mask is used.

 ![](/data/images/face_with_simple_lipstick.jpg)

-### Generate a Lip Mask from Lip Points
+First we need to define some functions for generating the lip mask.

 ```
 # Function for removing the lip gap from the lip mask
 def removePolygonFromMask(mask, points, pointsIndex):